vsdyachkov/Logger/README.md

                 flurrySession: (NSString*) sessionSting
                  flurryUserID: (NSString*) userString;

+If you don't want any logs in console and flurry, use initWithEnableLoging: NO If you only don't want to use flurry, use flurrySession: nil If you don't use flurry user identification use flurryUserID: nil If you need save any key/values at each time

 2) At each important event, use logSuccess or logError selector with debug information in NSString or NSDictionary